-Good web design and UX can mean all kinds of things, from easy navigation to fast loading times, easy to read copy, a pleasing color scheme, and simple checkout process.
+Good web design and UX can mean all kinds of things, from easy navigation to fast loading times, easy-to-read copy, a pleasing color scheme, and a simple checkout process.
 It’s important to remember that it’s the whole package.

 If a user can’t easily read and search your site, find what they’re looking for, and make a purchase – they’ll simply leave and buy somewhere else.
 That’s why it’s essential you consider the entire customer journey when building your online store.

 You will spend a lot of time and energy on marketing to drive traffic to your site.
 Don’t make it a wasted effort by offering a poor user experience that is a turnoff for potential customers.

 - How To Start An Online Store: 8 Easy Steps